cjacker/opensource-toolchain-gd32vf103/README.md

 make
 ```

-'main.elf' and 'main.bin' will be generated. but you can do nothing with them up to now, since it need to 'tranfer' to target board.
+'main.elf' and 'main.bin' will be generated. but you can do nothing with them up to now, since it need to 'transfer' to target development board.

 ### 3.2 Nuclei official SDK
-[Nuclei RISC-V Software Development Kit](https://github.com/Nuclei-Software/nuclei-sdk) is provided by nucleisys, the designer of nuclei RISC-V Process Core.
+[Nuclei RISC-V Software Development Kit](https://github.com/Nuclei-Software/nuclei-sdk) is provided by nucleisys.

 ```
 git clone https://github.com/Nuclei-Software/nuclei-sdk.git